 The effects of GSG and GBG on US financial variables The main results on the effects of GSG and GBG flows on US financial conditions can be summarized as follows.
-First, while both GSG and GBG flows lead to a significant increase in banking leverage (BLEV panels of Figures 4.2 and 4.3), their effects on bond and equity markets are quite differentiated.
-Both shocks compress the excess bond premium, even though the effect of GBG is stronger and more persistent (EBP panels); similarly, GBG shocks significantly reduce the VIX, while the GSG shocks are not significant (VIX panels).
-This result confirms the important role of GBG flows in inducing higher risk appetite in US financial markets.
-Second, the US real effective exchange rate depreciates persistently in response to a positive GBG shock and does not respond significantly in case of GSG shocks (USREER panels)
+Both GSG and GBG flows lead to a significant increase in banking leverage, even though the effect of GBG is immediate and larger in magnitude (BLEV panels of Figures 4.2 and 4.3).
+Their effects on bond and equity markets are also quite differentiated.
+Both shocks compress the excess bond premium, even though the effect of GBG is twice as large and that of GSG is barely significant (EBP panels); GBG shocks significantly reduce the VIX, while the GSG shocks are not significant (VIX panels).
+This result is in line with those found with linear regressions, and confirms the more important role of GBG flows in inducing higher risk appetite in US financial markets.